AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 ### Describe my work briefly

-I am happy to update on my Week 12 progress.
-This period was the most exciting period.
-I spent time training and evaluatig the model and finally running it on CASE HPC.
+I am happy to update on my Week 12 and Week 13 aprogress.
+I utilized this period to create the German Speech Pipeline and format the transcripts in Red Hen's Data Format and document my work.

 I used [Kaldi-Gstreamer-Server](https://github.com/alumae/kaldi-gstreamer-server) to run the model on HPC, that helped to avoid usig VAD (Voice Activity Detection), as it automatically splits the audio in small clips of length 8 seconds each and pushes it to Kaldi for Speech Transciption.